Transitioning from oil

 Ventura and Santa Barbara Counties are rapidly transitioning away from their oil past.
 Abandoned wells and decomissioned offshore platforms are the legacy of what was at a century ago was a major industry.
 But today, oil production is a small fraction of the overall economy.
 Oil drilling, especially using enhanced extraction techniques like steam-injection, is dangerous.
 It's a threat to the drinking water for hundreds of thousands of resident and to those who live, learn or live near the wells.

-Recently, Ventura County enacted new protections for people.
+Over the past five years, Ventura County enacted strong protections for people from oil operations.
 They include a 2,500 ft. buffer between wells and schools and a 1,500 ft. buffer between wells and homes, but the oil companies sued and ultimately succeeded in greatly weakening these protections.
 Sierra Club intervened to help defend Ventura county from oil company lawsuits, and we continue to fight to protect residents health and establish greater regulations on oil drilling.

 In Santa Barbara County, onshore expansion efforts in Cat Canyon near the City of Santa Maria has been withdrawn in the face of massive grassroots opposition and a reduction of oil demand.
 Despite these victories, there is still dangerous onshore drilling taking place there and at sites throughout North County.
 As in Ventura County, many wells in Santa Barbara have simply been abandoned.